Lagos film school helps focus Nollywood's global push

 "We want them to tell Nigerian stories for the international audience."

-Nigeria's domestic film industry, Nollywood, is massive, and prolific -- second only to India's Bollywood in terms of movies produced and ahead of Hollywood.
+Nigeria's domestic film industry, Nollywood, is massive, and prolific -- second only to India's Bollywood in terms of quantity of movies produced and ahead of Hollywood.

-Its films, along with the dominance of the Afropop music scene with stars like Burnaboy and Whizkid, have guaranteed Nigeria's place as a cultural powerhouse on the continent.
+Its films, along with the dominance of the Afropop music scene with stars like Burna Boy and WizKid, have guaranteed Nigeria's place as a cultural powerhouse on the continent.

 Nollywood has come some way since its roots in the early 1990s when directors made low-budget videos and DVDs that rarely made it to the cinema screen.